tyanai/vManager-Plugin-Jenkins/README.md

 this field is empty, The file name need to be:
 \$BUILD\_NUMBER..\$BUILD\_ID.vapi.input

-Please fill this field only in case, you want to hard code the input file name, to be consist across all builds.
+Please fill this field only in case you want to hard code the input file name to be consist across all builds.

 ##### **Verisium Manager Session Launcher**